thepower/power-docs/docs/Community/phase-2/01-testnet-flow.md

    **Backup the file and continue.**

-4. Replace the `node.config` file content with the following:
+4. Create the `node.config` file and copy the following content into it:

    ```erlang title="node.config"
    {tpic,#{peers => [],port => 1800}}.